Frazmatic/reading-notes/301/class-09.md

 Functional programming is a useful paradigm for modelling many types of problem domains.

 ## Things I want to know more about

+Best practices for creating and importing my own modules.

 ## Questions: